The Annual Parochial Church Meeting (APCM)

 Unless an Annual Meeting determines otherwise, Churchwardens may serve for a maximum of six years from their election; if they do not retire before the end of six years, those who have served continuously must then have two years 'off' before becoming eligible to stand for election again.

 The Electoral Roll is a list of names and addresses of every person who can vote in the annual parochial church meeting.
-It is revised annually but is replaced in its entirety every six years (counting from 2007); the Roll created in 2013 must be replaced with a brand-new roll again in 2019.
+It is revised annually but is replaced in its entirety every six years (counting from 2007); the Roll created in 2019 will be replaced with a brand-new roll again in 2025.

 No-one over 18 can be elected to the PCC until they have been members of the Roll for six months.
 This does not apply to young people under the age of 18, who can be elected to the PCC from their 16th birthday.